Cord-marked pottery: Asia

-In Japan, the Jōmon period is named after its cord-marked pottery..The term Jomon was coined by Edward S. Morse who discovered corded ware at the Omori site in 1867.
+In Japan, the Jōmon period is named after its cord-marked pottery.
+The term Jomon was coined by Edward S. Morse who discovered corded ware at the Omori site in 1867.
 In Taiwan, the Fengpitou (鳳鼻頭) culture, characterized by fine red cord-marked pottery, was found in Penghu and the central and southern parts of the western side of the island, and a culture with similar pottery occupied the eastern coastal areas.
 Archaeologically, the prehistory of Taiwan can be subdivided into at least four major cultural sequences.
 From earliest to most recent, these are the Changpin culture, Tapenkeng culture (coarse corded ware culture), fine corded ware culture (red cord-marked ware culture), and the proto-historical culture.
 There were also the eastern cord-marked cultures of eastern, central, and southern Taiwan.
 Pottery of the Suntangpu culture consists mainly of jars, bowls, and basins.
 Three main kinds of pottery: reddish sandy pottery, orange sandy pottery, and orange clay pottery, are recognized from these red cord-marked wares.
 Reddish Sandy pottery characterized by red coatings and dominant pyroxene tempers is considered most characteristic of Suntangpu culture.
 Micro-Raman spectroscopy, XRD, and SEM-EDX can be used on corded Ware pottery to unravel mineralogical composition and can also be specifically used on red cord-marked pottery to help determine whether the same raw materials were used in the red coatings and ceramic bodies by ancient Potters.

 North America

-In North America, cord-marked pottery is believed to have originated in the Eastern United States prior to 1000 B.C. and was found in the upper Midwestern United States about 500 B.C.
+In North America, cord-marked pottery is believed to have originated in the Eastern United States prior to 1000 BC and was found in the upper Midwestern United States about 500 BC.
 Over the next 500 years, pottery-making cultures spread west, south, and northwest into the Great Plains, west of the Mississippi, and into Texas and Oklahoma.

 Cord-marked pottery was made in several shapes.
 An inverted cone shape, with a pointed bottom and up to 2 1/2 feet tall, was used for storing food.
 The walls of the pottery were very thick, and were too heavy to haul food a great distance.
 This would have been a great improvement over storing food directly underground without a container.
-Over time, the pottery walls became thinner and rounder as pottery-makers became more skilled, such as during the Plains Village period (ca. a.
-A.D.
-1100-1450).
+Over time, the pottery walls became thinner and rounder as pottery-makers became more skilled, such as during the Plains Village period (c. a.
+AD 1100–1450).
 Round shaped or globular pottery meant that the vessels could be steadied on several small stones or placed directly on a fire for cooking.
 There were also different rim shaped: flared rims, straight rims, or collared, meaning thickened, rims.
 Fingernail impressions or incised lines were sometimes added for decoration.

 Native groups of people created their own styles, based upon the raw materials that they used or the decorations that they added to the pottery.
 Some used crushed volcanic stone to temper the clay pottery.
 Decorations were made with punctuations, impressions, and incised lines.
 During the Luray phase of prehistoric West Virginia shells were used to temper Keyser Cord-marked pottery.